Meet Your Camino Team

 Angelina holds degrees in linguistics and law from Russia, later shifting to international tourism and hospitality with a master's in Australia.
 She has held roles with an international airline, online booking agency, a guest house management, tour and events organising, and community care coordination.
 Having lived in three countries and travelled to more than 20, she brings a deep understanding of diverse cultures.

-We have drawn on this experience to organise every detail of the trip and will walk alongside you as fellow participants, coordinators, and—where possible—facilitators assisting Stacy in helping you with your grief processing.
+They have drawn on this experience to organise every detail of the trip and will walk alongside you as fellow participants, coordinators, and - where possible - facilitators assisting Stacy in helping you with your grief processing.
 Angelina will serve as travel and care coordinator, while David will support the physical challenges of walking, helping everyone keep going even when it's tough.

 This walk is an invitation to move through grief in community — to share stories, silence, and strength with others who understand.

-With Stacy’s professional care and heartfelt presence, and the shared rhythm of walking side by side, we hope each participant finds moments of peace, connection, and hope along the way.
+With Stacy’s professional care, David and Angelina's heartfelt presence, and the shared rhythm of walking side by side - we hope each participant finds moments of peace, connection, and hope along the way.
 Grief may change us forever, but together, step by step, we can keep walking toward light, love, and the future waiting ahead.

 We would be honored to walk this path with you